StevenBlack/k7waterfront/topic/UnitedStatesCoastGuardSafetyZones.md

 ---

-<h3>In October 2006, here's what the USCG proposes for safety zones for occasional firing practice.</h3>
+###In October 2006, here's what the USCG proposes for safety zones for occasional firing practice.###

 Clearly the impact on Kingston's boating, diving, fishing, and tourism trade is negligible.